reflex-dev/reflex-web/docs/wrapping-react/library-and-tags.md

 In both cases, the process of wrapping the component is the same except for the `library` field.

-In this guide we are wrapping the `HexColorPicker` component from the [react-colorful](https://www.npmjs.com/package/react-colorful) library.

 # Wrapping the Component

-When wrapping a React component, the first step is to create a new component in your Reflex app.
+To start wrapping your React component, the first step is to create a new component in your Reflex app.
 This is done by creating a new class that inherits from `rx.Component` or `rx.NoSSRComponent`.

 See the [API Reference]({api_reference.component.path}) for more details on the `rx.Component` class.